But Is What Part Of Speech

 To fully grasp the function of "but," let's examine the different types of conjunctions and how "but" fits within that framework.
 There are three main categories of conjunctions:

 • Subordinating Conjunctions: These introduce subordinate clauses, which are clauses that cannot stand alone as complete sentences.
 Subordinating conjunctions create a dependent relationship between the subordinate clause and the main clause of the sentence.
 Examples include because, although, if, since, when, and while.
-For example, in the sentence "I will go to the park because the weather is nice," "because" is a subordinating conjunction introducing the reason for going to the park.
+As an example, in the sentence "I will go to the park because the weather is nice," "because" is a subordinating conjunction introducing the reason for going to the park.

 Consider these examples: